THE DENISOVANS 130,000 YEARS AGO

 CERUTTI MASTODON SITE: Steven R. Holen, et al (linked below):

-The prevailing consensus regarding "peopling of the world" usually circulates around the theory that the predecessors of modern humans originated in Africa.
-Briefly, as the theory goes, after that origin, the early hominids pretty much remained in Africa for a few million years all the while developing into more and more advanced types.
+As it is so well put in the bottom quote above, the prevailing consensus regarding "peopling of the world" usually circulates around the theory that the predecessors of modern humans originated in Africa.
+Briefly, after that origin, the early hominids pretty much remained in Africa for a few million years all the while developing into more and more advanced types.
 Those more advanced types eventually reached a point that they and their like began migrating out of Africa --- or possibly chased out --- into the rest of the world.

 At first that migration was done in small steps as one group pushed those ahead of them farther out or went around or over them.
 Amongst those very early migrations were two of the most successful groups, both groups evolving from early progenitors after having left Africa.
 One group, the Neanderthals, mainly migrated into present day Europe.
 Their little known counterparts, the Denisovans, primarily headed north-eastward ending up in Central Asia and a little more northward in Siberia with their most success going southeastward toward the Malay Peninsula and various landforms and islands southward therein.